Revised April 5, 2022

 The VNC may add other roles as needed according to its mission and current activities.
 Leaders in each role may solicit other volunteers to assist in fulfilling that responsibility.

 All volunteers, park staff, and board members of CNM friends groups and cooperating associations are considered members of the VNC and, as such, are welcome to attend any VNC activity and have voting privileges at any meetings they attend.
 Committee roles and responsibilities are based on the needs of the park at the time of this charter and may be modified as necessary.
 Officer roles shall be filled by volunteers.
-Committee roles shall be filled by eligible persons (as stated above).
+Team Leads, Project Leads, and other VNC roles shall be filled by eligible persons (as stated above).
 Said persons will either request a role, be asked to assume a role, or (in the case of multiple people desiring the same role) be elected by the VNC.
 Each role has a service period of one year.
 At the end of their term, a person will indicate their desire to continue or step down.
 A person may resign their position at any time and will help the VNC find a replacement.
+At the request of other committee members or staff, the Chair can request a non-performer to vacate their position.
 There is no limit to the number of times a person can hold a position, and a person may take on more than one role.
 The Park Liaison role will serve at the discretion of the park.

-Initially, VNC meetings will be held once a month.
-The group may determine when/if to initiate quarterly meetings.
-Weekends in the morning are the preferred times.
+Initially, VNC meetings will generally be held once a month.
+The group may determine when/if to initiate quarterly, or special needs meetings.
+Meetings may be held in-person or virtually.
+When a meeting is scheduled to be in-person, a virtual/call-in option may be provided to accommodate those who cannot attend.
 Meetings will be kept under two hours and will be conducted in accordance with the meeting procedure documented in Appendix A.

 The VNC shall hold an annual status meeting (coinciding with the park’s annual reporting cycle) in which it reports the past year’s activities and accomplishments to VIPs.